duneroadrunner/SaferCPlusPlus/index.md

     }
 ```

-This next example demonstrates using `TWCRegisteredPointer<>` as a safe "weak_ptr" to prevent cyclic references from becoming memory leaks.
+This next example demonstrates using `TNDCRegisteredPointer<>` as a safe "weak_ptr" to prevent cyclic references from becoming memory leaks.
 This isn't much different from using `std::weak_ptr<>` in terms of functionality, but there can be performance and safety advantages.

 ```cpp
     #include "mserefcounting.h"